IKBR Ltd Reaching Out, Reaching Up

 Give us a call on the number above or use the Contact Us link for a quote today.

---Request Information-- Photo from Featured Project near Kempley
+--Request Information-- --More Images Like This--Photo from Featured Project near Kempley

 The village of Kempley can be found in the North Forest of Dean district, and is surrounded by un spoilt countryside.
 Kempley has two churches, St. Mary's dates back to Norman times and because of the great historic value of the 12th century frescoes inside it is now managed by English Heritage, and the Courtauld Institute have recently taken on the task of preserving these relics.
 St. Edward's Church dates back to 1903 and was designed by Randall Wells during the Arts and Crafts movement.
 John Betjamin described St. Edward's as "a miniature cathedral of the Arts and Crafts Movement".